How to open a bank account that no creditor can touch

 • Pennsylvania

-To obtain a bank account levy, a creditor first must petition or motion a court to freeze the bank account.
-The creditor serves the order to levy at the bank.
+To obtain a bank account levy, a creditor first must file a motion to freeze the bank account and serve the order at the bank.
 The bank will comply with the order and allow the creditor to fully withdraw all funds from the account to satisfy the judgment.

 Our most popular article…